gvwilson/sensibleadventures/maddy-roo/outline.md

     -   Maddy: "No no, I---don't be sorry."
 She squeezed her sister's hand.
 "You keep doing it."
 -   A voice through speakers: "You are here now.
 You might as well come and say hello."

-## Chapter 9: Patience in Darkness
+## Chapter 9: Patient in Darkness

 -   The lights lead them to a control room
 -   A bot decorated with baroque twists of metal, glued-on pictures faded to illegibility, and things Maddy filed away to have nightmares about later
 -   "Welcome!
-This is Patience in Darkness" it proclaims proudly.
+This is Patient in Darkness" it proclaims proudly.
 -   When Maddy says, "That's a strange name," it says, "This chose the name itself.
 It is an accurate designation of activity.
 Observe!"
 -   Lights go out.
     -   Sindy says, "I'm scared."